xxelegyxx/elegy-portfolio/README.md

 # elegy-portfolio

 ## :newspaper: Description
-The following files contain the assets necessary to deploy a portfolio website for the 3D artist Joe Wood.
+The following files contain the assets necessary to deploy a portfolio website for the 3D artist Elegy.
 The site is optimized using industry-recognized best practices for SEO and Semantic HTML5.
 Images have been tagged with alternative text to ensure site accessibility.

 ## :bookmark_tabs: Table of Contents